 Adopt a Maine Coon Black Cat

 You will find Maine Coon black cat at specialized breeders.
-Do not hesitate to go there to make sure of the seriousness of the breeder, because the conditions in which a kitten lives during its first weeks of existence will determine its character in adulthood.
+Do not hesitate to go there to ensure the breeder's seriousness because the conditions in which a kitten lives during its first weeks will determine his character in adulthood.

 What food to choose for a Maine coon?

-What you need to know if you adopt a kitten is that its growth will take much longer than the growth of kittens of other breeds.
-The Maine Coon will reach its adult size at the age of 4 years.
+What you need to know if you adopt a kitten is that his growth will take much longer than the growth of kittens of other breeds.
+The Maine Coon will reach his adult size at the age of 4 years.
 It will therefore be necessary to give him an appropriate diet until then.

-The best thing is to continue to feed it with special kitten kibbles from which it will draw all the essential nutrients to grow well.
-In adulthood, the Maine Coon will have higher food needs than other cat breeds and will particularly need high protein intake.
-Be sure to buy him quality kibble with a high protein level, between 30 and 45%, and relatively low in lipids.
+The best thing is to continue to feed him with special kitten kibbles from which it will draw all the essential nutrients to grow well.
+In adulthood, the Maine Coon will have higher food needs than other cat breeds and particularly need high protein intake.
+So be sure to buy him quality kibble with a high protein level, between 30 and 45%, and relatively low in lipids.

-If your cat is sterilized, then opt for special croquettes for sterilized cats, less rich than standard croquettes, especially if your cat lives in an apartment and spends most of his days sleeping.
+If your cat is sterilized, then opt for special croquettes for spayed cats, less rich than standard croquettes, especially if your cat lives in an apartment and spends most of his days sleeping.

 Caring for a Maine Coon's coat

 Like all long-haired cats, the Maine Coon requires special maintenance.
-Even if your cat is not the subject of competition, it is advisable to take special care of its coat so that it retains a beautiful and silky coat.
-Daily brushing is recommended using a comb or a cat brush, especially around March-April, the period when cats lose their winter hair to prepare for the hot season.
+Even if your cat is not the subject of competition, it is advisable to take special care of its coat to retain a beautiful and silky coat.
+Daily brushing is recommended using a comb or a cat brush, especially around March-April, when cats lose their winter hair to prepare for the hot season.

 Leave a comment